-1. Be considerate – of male egos in choosing heel height that complements your date.
+Think of the male ego in choosing the heel height that complements your date.
 Think of the photos which, in the words of one girl, “you will be looking at for the rest of your life.”

 It is not just you going to the prom but it is each of your friends.
 Much of the planning involves making sure that each girl has a date or, at least, a group to join.

 If the girls in your school have created a Facebook group to which they post their dresses, check to see if the one you just fell in love with has already been taken.
 With a few taps on the smart phone, the answer is available while you are still in the dressing room.